 Dan regularly teaches elder law to other attorneys, having previously presented on such topics as Medicaid and Medicaid Planning, advanced directives, guardianship, and elder law litigation before the Office of State Administrative Hearings.
 In addition, he regularly participates in community education programs presented at churches, senior centers, assisted living facilities and the many other places that senior citizens tend to congregate.
 He has conducted Elder Law classes for the Evening at Emory program, appeared as a guest attorney on The Layman’s Lawyer television show, and been featured on WGST radio.
 Moreover, he contributed to the book A Will Is Not Enough In Georgia and has also been published in various periodicals, including the Georgia Bar Journal, Elder Law Today, Atlanta Hospital News and Lifestyle Transitions Magazine.
 Dan is a member of the State Bar of Georgia, the Atlanta Bar Association, the Atlanta Estate Planning Council, and the National Academy of Elder Law Attorneys.

-In February 2015, Dan Munster was selected as a Georgia Super Lawyer in the category of Elder Law for the ninth consecutive year.
-In 2015, just four attorneys in private practice throughout Georgia received this distinction.
+In February 2018, Dan Munster was selected as a Georgia Super Lawyer in the category of Elder Law for the 11th consecutive year.
+In 2018, just a handful of attorneys in private practice throughout Georgia received this distinction.
 The Super Lawyer moniker is given to no more than 5% of all practicing attorneys in each state and suggests a high degree of peer recognition and professional achievement in the attorney’s area of practice.
 Selection as a Super Lawyer follows a lengthy nomination process followed by a review of the attorney’s professional credentials by both Super Lawyer peers and a panel of experts.
 Dan maintains a Martindale Hubbell peer review rating of AV PREEMINENT 5.0.
 The AV PREEMINENT 5.0 Peer Review Rating is reserved for those attorneys who have reached the height of professional excellence.
 These attorneys have usually practiced law for many years, and are recognized by their peers as maintaining the highest levels of skill and integrity.
 In addition, Dan has been . . .